The best places to see wild horses in the USA

 Bands are often seen right along the historic Pony Express Road, an unpaved Back Country Byway.
 Seeing them in other areas require a 4×4 with high clearance.
 For detailed directions, see the Wild Horse Tourist.

-Many of these horses are very used to people and cars, so be extra careful to keep at least 100 feet between you and the horses.
+Many of these horses are very comfortable around people and cars, so be extra careful to keep at least 100 feet between you and the horses.
 Give new foals even more space.

 Free-roaming wild horses in the eastern USA